Armenia - Country Commercial Guide

 Overview

-According to the World Economic Forum’s 2019 Travel & Tourism Competitiveness Report, Armenia ranked 79 out of 140 countries, improving five positions over the previous year’s report.
-The report gave generally good marks to Armenia in terms of most enabling environment factors for tourism in Armenia but found shortcomings and room for improvement according to several other metrics, including infrastructure.
+According to the World Economic Forum’s 2021 Travel & Tourism Competitiveness Report, Armenia ranked 61 out of 117 countries, improving four positions over the previous 2019 report.
+The report gave generally good marks to Armenia in terms of most enabling environment factors for tourism in found shortcomings and room for improvement according to several other metrics, including infrastructure.

-Limited international flight connections impede the development of the tourism industry.
-However, the government’s civil aviation reforms, undertaken several years ago, have resulted in the recent arrivalof several new low-cost carriers that operate flights between Armenia and major European destinations.
+Limited international flight connections impede the development of the tourism industry, although connectivity is improving.
+The government’s civil aviation reforms, undertaken several years ago, haveof low-cost carriers t operate flights between Armenia and major European and Middle Eastern destinations.

 Tourism patterns in Armenia tend to be highly seasonal, with the late spring, summer, and early fall months seeing strong inflows of tourists.